 Some Lesser Known Facts About Rohit Tokas

 - Rohit Tokas is an Indian boxer who competes in the welterweight boxing category.
 He won bronze medal in the men’s 67 kg category at Commonwealth Games 2022 in Birmingham.
-Rohit won the quarterfinal match against Mata’afa-Ikinofo Xavier of Niue during the men’s 63.5kg-67kg welterweight match, but he was defeated by Zambia’s Stephen Zimba by a split decision of 2-3 in the semi-finals of the Commonwealth Games.
+Rohit won the quarterfinal match against Mata’afa-Ikinofo Xavier of Niue during the men’s 63.5kg-67kg welterweight match, but he was defeated by Zambia’s Stephen Zimba by a split decision of 2-3 in the semi-finals of Commonwealth Games.

 - While studying in school, Rohit Tokas started his boxing career, and he participated in various boxing tournaments like Youth Men’s National Boxing Championship (2010), Cuban Youth Olympics (2011), and 1st Dr BR Ambedkar All India Men Boxing Tournament (2012).

 - In 2013, Rohit participated in the China Open of Men Boxing Tournament in Guiyang, China.

 - In 2015, after winning a bronze medal at the King’s Cup in the men’s 60kg category, Rohit switched to the 64kg category for his further tournaments.

 - In 2018, Rohit suffered a ligament and a right knee injury due to which he was not able to participate in the World Championship 2019 and Tokyo Olympics 2020.
 In an interview, he talked about his injury and said,

 “I suffered a ligament injury in 2018, which led to me missing out on the World Championship.
 Then I injured my ligament again in 2019.
 I had ligament injuries in both my knees.
 The left one during the India Open and then the right during the nationals.
 My injury was so severe that I was told by the doctor that if you play, your entire knee can get damaged.”
 The Times of India